 Communication

-Use of WIFI apps to communicate is recommended as WIFI is available in the hotel rooms.
+Use of WIFI apps to communicate is recommended.
+Only Ethernet cable connection is available at HU hotel accommodation.
+You need a buy/ bring a WIFI router to plug your Ethernet cable into if you want to use WIFI in your hotel room.

 It is recommended that staff load the VPN app on their computer before leaving Australia for accessing Google, Facebook and related applications in the hotel.